isomerpages/moe-zhonghuasec/_cca/Uniformed Groups/NCC.md

 ---
 <p>Zhonghua Secondary School National Cadet Corps (NCC) has been recognised
-for achieving the Distinction award for Unit Recognition excellence for 28 years consecutively.
+for achieving the Distinction award for Unit Recognition excellence for 29 years consecutively.
 This is a testament to the dedication and hard work of our cadets and teacher officers.</p>
 <p>Our unit focuses on nurturing our cadets to become leaders with a resilient
 mind, fit body and committed heart.
-Our programmes build our cadets’ confidence and social skills.
-Activities such as airsoft rifle firing, dragonboat, high-elements at Forest Adventure, orienteering games, camouflage hide-and-seek, outfield cooking, and reconnaissance and surveillance keep our cadets active and engaged.</p>
+Our programmes put our cadets to the limits and build their confidence and social skills.
+Our focus on leadership development meant that opportunities are curated to intentionally develop their leadership skills and 21 Century Competency skills.</p>
-<p>On top of this, our cadets have been participating actively in fitness
+<p>On top of this, our cadets have been participating actively in competitions
-events organised by HQ NCC, such as the Fitness Challenge and NCC Sports and Games day.
-Through these activities, the cadets built a sense of camaraderie and teamwork on top of pushing their fitness limits.</p>
+organised by HQ NCC.
+These built a sense of camaraderie and teamwork on top of pushing their fitness limits.</p>
 <p><strong>Key Programmes:</strong>
 </p>
 <ul>